 Below are images of some items I decorated with buttons; it is one of my favorite embellishments, second only to embroidery.
 Easy to do, costs almost nothing (who does not have jars of buttons at home?), and the result can really be beautiful.
 See for yourself.

-Let’s transform a regular T-shirt and embellish with buttons.
+Let’s transform it into a regular T-shirt and embellish it with buttons.
 Ready?
 Let’s first gather the materials:

 You will need

 - some marking chalk.

 Make a pattern of half a collar on the paper.
 For this find, the neck and middle of the T-shirt, mark it with a piece of chalk and draw a collar line to the shoulder on the left or right side of the shirt.
 Don’t draw the symmetrical part of the collar on the other side yet.
 Without a pattern, it will never be symmetrical.
 Put the pattern paper over and copy the collar onto the paper.
 Cut.
 Put it on the other side of the T-shirt and now draw the line there using the paper pattern.
 You have prepared the space for buttons.

 In the images above you will notice that both sides are marked with chalk in the third image; nevertheless do NOT mark the second half until after you cut the paper pattern, and use the pattern to mark it.

 Put the buttons as you like, there is of course no rule.
 When you are satisfied with how it looks take fabric glue and put a very small amount of glue for every button to fix them on the shirt.